Dubai Gay Travel

 Using gay apps like Grindr or Scruff in Dubai is done at your own risk.
 It is not uncommon to use these apps.
 In fact, there are many profiles.
 You must be vigilant with your use, however.
 Be careful about who you give personal information to or who you meet.

 Never disclose your address or give specific details about your location until you feel you have fully vetted the individual.
-You should be able to tell if the other individual is an ex-pat, or is giving off sketchy vibes.
-There are hundreds of international gay expats living in Dubai.
+You should be able to tell if the other individual is giving off questionable vibes.

 Dubai Cultural Travel Tips